labatrockwell/openTSPS/README.markdown

 * The html/js/css that is served is in bin/data/web.
 It's very barebones...
 Hack away at it, please.
 * Making your own JS TSPS clients is easy (and they don't have to live in the bin/data/web directory); the TSPS WebSocket sender sends JSON, so you don't even have to use our JS files if you don't want to.

-Compiling
+Compiling: Mac OS X
 ------------
 *note:* the TSPS standalone app is Mac-only for now as we work on porting to OF 007.
 Please feel free to take a crack at the standalone app for other platforms!

-1. download openframeworks from here: [http://www.openframeworks.cc/download](http://www.openframeworks.cc/download )
+1. clone openframeworks from here: [https://github.com/openframeworks/openFrameworks](https://github.com/openframeworks/openFrameworks )
 2. clone the TSPS directory into openframeworks/apps
 3. open the XCode project in openTSPS/openTSPSStandalone
 4. compile and run!